 That is why both sides are right and wrong.
 The truth is in the nuances present in both viewpoints.

 Where Does All the CO2 Come From?

 The increase of CO2 from 290 ppm to about 400 ppm over the last 100 years is mainly caused by the warming of the oceans.
 The oceans contain about 98% of all the carbon in the biosphere.
-The release of CO2 is partially caused by the above-mentioned sun cycles, and by the rebound effect of the last (little) ice age, which was, in fact, a crustal deformation.
+The release of CO2 is partially caused by the above-mentioned sun cycles, and by the rebound effect of the last ice age that ended some 12,000 years ago, which was, in fact, a crustal deformation.